Multi-Table Offline Sync Task

 Configure write strategies for different table types:

-Step 6: Task Debugging (Optional)
+Step 6: Debug the Task (Optional)

-After completing task configuration and saving, you will enter the task overview page.
-The "Run" button in the upper right corner provides functionality to debug and verify if data sources and task configuration are correct.
-After triggering the run, you can view run details in "Run History" at the lower right corner of the page.
+The Run button in the upper-right corner lets you do a debug run to verify that the data source and task configuration are correct.
+After triggering a run, you can view the run details in Run History at the lower-right corner of the page.

-Step 7: Configure Scheduling Properties
+Step 7: Configure Scheduling

 -